grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Show logs

 A boolean specifying whether the cloud logs are printed out to the terminal.
-Available in `k6 cloud` command.
+Available in `k6 cloud run` command.

 | Env | CLI           | Code / Config file | Default |
 | --- | ------------- | ------------------ | ------- |